Ryzom: Nevrax and Ryzom sold

 On December 21, 2006, Nevrax SARL was eventually sold to the owners of Gameforge AG, a German company specialising in browser games, which started up GameForge France SARL as a 'sister company' and transferred all the rights.
 Less than a year later, Gameforge France had filed for bankruptcy.
 As GameForge had not fully paid for the Nevrax assets, these were returned to the original liquidator.

 Currently, the game can be played free of charge with a limitation on character level.

 Source code and assets freely released

 On May 6, 2010, Ryzom announced the full release of source code under GNU AGPL-3.0-or-later and the artwork under CC-BY-SA-3.0, and a partnership with the Free Software Foundation to host a repository of the game's artistic assets.

-Since then Ryzom is community developed.
+Since then, Ryzom has been community-developed.
 Ryzom offers a portal for open-source development of their GPL licensed engine NeL, on which the game Ryzom is based.

 Since 2010 all the software's source code is available as free software under the AGPL-3.0-or-later license.
 Similarly, the game's artistic work is available as open content under the CC-BY-SA-3.0 license.
 The game's 3D models and textures were ported to the Blender software format in 2016.